Sylius/Sylius/docs/api/authorization.rst

 =============

 This part of documentation is about authorization to Sylius platform through API.
-In order to check this configuration, please set up your local copy of Sylius platform and change *sylius.dev*  to your address.
+In order to check this configuration, please set up your local copy of Sylius platform and change *sylius.test*  to your address.

 OAuth2
 ------